Wagner's Sources for Parsifal

 Quest of the Holy Grail.
 1870.

-change in style from volume iii to volume iv (since the First Continuation has the character of an oral recitation) would have been fairly obvious.
-But Beckett is
+style from volume iii to volume iv (since the First Continuation has the character of an oral recitation) would have been fairly obvious.
+But Beckett is correct

 uch more importantly, Wagner's bookshelf contains volume i, Perlesvaus.
 Although this account of the Grail legend has many parallels with Wolfram's poem (for example, in the emphasis on healing the Grail king -- the theme of the Waste